 Something I get asked quite a lot is how to create the vintage voice effect in Audacity.
-I’ve previously done a tutorial on this for Adobe Audition, but this time we’re focussing on the free Audacity software.
+I’ve previously done a tutorial on this for Adobe Audition, but this time we’re focusing on the free Audacity software.

 Once you’ve either recorded your audio in Audacity or dropped a track into Audacity, select the whole track by pressing CRTL+A or CMD+A, then go to Effect in the top menu and select Filter Curve EQ, and what comes up is something that looks a little like the FFT filter.